2024 Solar Incentives Guide for Champaign City, IL - Tax Credits & Rebates

 When someone says "solar incentives," you probably think of federal incentives first.
 An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
 This incentive is a tax credit for a predetermined percentage of the cost of your solar system.

 The ITC applies to solar panels installed on your primary or secondary residence in the United States.
 The solar system must have been installed after January 1, 2006, on a property owned by you for you to be eligible for the credit.
-Initially, the ITC applied to 30% of all system installation costs (panels, accessories, labor and equipment), although this amount has fluctuated slightly over the last few years between 26-30%.
-The amount you qualify for will depend on when your solar system was installed.
+Initially, the ITC applied to 30% of all system installation costs (panels, accessories, labor and equipment), although the total amount has fluctuated slightly over time between 26-30%.
+The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the amount you can claim.

-Your local Champaign City solar panel installation expert can provide more information about the ITC and how it applies to your situation.
+Your local Champaign City solar panel installation expert can provide you with more information about the ITC and how it may apply to your situation.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
-At this point, the credit percentage will be reduced slightly each year until the program expires in 2035.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
+With the new provisions, solar installation projects begun after January 1, 2022, and finished by December 31, 2032, may be eligible for a 30% tax credit.
+The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.

 State & Local Solar Incentives